Foriger/Stanford-ios7-course/README.md

-# Stanford iOS7 course
+# Stanford iOS7 course Homework

-That are my solutions for Assigments of iOS course.
+Here are my solutions  for all given homeworks.
-I'am not a student, there so they may be not correct.
+I'am not Stanford  student so they may be not correct.
 Use it at own risk.

 **Done:** Assignment I, Assignment II